LexCR0/Speech-Therapy-Website/README.md

 HTML
 External CSS Stylesheet
+ - Header, Footer, Unordered list, Images, Button
- - Flexbox to display information in rows, and allow text and images to grow and shrink with the size of the
+ - Flexbox to display information in rows, and to allow text and images to grow and shrink with the size of the browser
-   browser
-Images: jpg